ParallelSSH/parallel-ssh/README.rst

   Can ParallelSSH forward my SSH agent?

 :A:
   SSH agent forwarding, what `ssh -A` does on the command line, is supported and enabled by default.
-Creating an object as `ParallelSSH(forward_ssh_agent=False)` will disable that behaviour.
+Creating an object as `ParallelSSHClient(forward_ssh_agent=False)` will disable that behaviour.

 :Q:
   Is proxying supported?